 Activity 5: Simplified Income Determination CE #5: Increase in Tenant Rent Share Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Rental revenue in dollars (increase).
 Rental revenue prior to implementation of the activity (in dollars).
 Expected rental revenue after implementation of the activity (in dollars).
 Actual rental revenue after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Average tenant rent share in dollars for households with the earned income disallowance and/or local income inclusions.
 Average tenant rent share prior to implementation of the activity is \$473.
 (FY 2015 data used to establish baseline as data pre-implementation is unavailable) The average tenant rent share is not more than \$720.
-The actual average tenant rent share in FY 2018 is \$596.
-Yes, the outcome meets the benchmark for this metric.
+The actual average tenant rent share in FY 2019 is \$723.
+No, the outcome does not meet the benchmark for this metric.